 This exercise is designed to build patience and focus.
 A highly calming nature art activity is to create spirals or circles with nature objects.
 Start by collecting similar objects like sticks, stones or fallen leaves.
 Create a small circle with a few objects from your collection.
 Keep growing your art by adding bigger concentric circles around the original circle.
 Each of the circles can be of a different colour / size / shape.

-Download forest art walk poster files at this link.
+Download forest art walk film and poster files at this link.

 Please try this art walk with your friends and family.
 Even more importantly, teach others and share this format in your circles.
 Forests all over the world are fading away.
 We need to recreate our relationship with nature urgently.
 While science can help us create a better life, we need art to create a better world.

 Join our facebook group – ART of NATURE to share your art and link up with like-minded folks from different forests and cities of the world.

 SCIENCE OF NATURE ART WALKS

 When we move in any environment, we are activating different networks in our brain.
 There is the logical, information processing, decision-making executive network.
 Then there is the network, which keeps us balanced and oriented and finally the default network.

 The default network is our free mind, which wanders here and there.
-It kicks in when your task based executive network begins to rest.
-Default network is also credited with producing empathy, creativity and important insights.
+It kicks in when your task-based executive network begins to rest.
+The default network is also credited with producing empathy, creativity and important insights.

 A great nature experience allows the executive network of the brain to rest and recharge itself.
 It also engages the default network of the mind in a positive way.

 Scientists using brain imaging techniques to study the effect of nature on our brain found a specific part of the brain being activated when we are relaxed in nature.
 This region is directly linked to the dopamine reward system of the brain, which leads to a higher likelihood of people forming emotional bonds – not just with other people, but also with nature.
 This has proved to be an incredible finding.